kevokagwima/Cloudinary-Graphics/README.md

 <h1>Pioneer Graphics Web App</h1>
-<p>This is an web application that allows users to upload, store and view their uploaded media from the cloud.</p>
+<p>This is a web application that allows users to upload, store and view their uploaded media from the cloud.</p>
 <p>The web application uses cloudinary as the cloud storage provider</p>
 <h2>Web App Screenshots</h2>
 <h4>Home page</h4>